 Now, here’s for the bit you’re probably interested in – our little hiccup!

 I guess even the best DIYers (which we’re not!) have the odd “ups” moments and installing the dishwasher definitely wasn’t one of our finest moments.

 Under our sink, it looks like this.
 (Just be warned – it’s not pretty!)

-Yep, it really isn’t pretty but the bit I’m referring to is this little bit of plastic pipe that connects both the dishwasher and the washing machine to the waste.
+Yep, it really isn’t pretty, but the bit I’m referring to is this little plastic pipe connecting both the dishwasher and the washing machine to the waste.

 We installed it when we fitted the new sink and washing machine.
 All pretty straightforward – or so we thought!

 Well, it turns out that our new piece of y-shaped pipe wasn’t quite as it seemed…